richoux/AIUR/README.md

 AIUR (Artificial Intelligence Using Randomness) is an AI for StarCraft: Brood War.

-Please visit http://aiur-group.github.io/AIUR for details about AIUR.
+Please visit http://aiur-group.github.io/AIUR to download the last version of AIUR and to get further details.